 The best way to get new clients?
 From existing ones.

-In this case, it could be a coupon for a free cleaning or percentage off their next visit.
+It could be a coupon for a free cleaning or percentage off their next visit.
 If you notice any of your services are in particularly high demand – say, teeth whitening – you could offer a discount for that particular service as well.

 Once you’ve determined your incentive, it’s time to advertise.
 Don’t just tell your customers about it; provide cards, emails, and social media updates to keep your offer fresh in their minds.

-You can also use email to create a neighborhood newsletter; it will further the sense of community and keep your clientele up-to-date on any news or promotions, as well as highlight any of your company’s activity in the community.
+You can also use email to create a neighborhood newsletter; it will further grow the sense of community and keep your clientele up-to-date on any news or promotions, as well as highlight any of your company’s activity in the community.